shiva-hack/navy-steel-doberman/README.md

 ## 🔗 Public URL

-- The project could be publicly accessed at `PROJECT_URL`.
+- The project could be publicly accessed at https://navy-steel-doberman.onrender.com.

 ## 🎯 Core Features